 Access to internet resources

-The most well-known tool to use from the Terminal to access a web resource is cURL. cURL supports HTTPS and performs SSL certificate verification by default when a secure protocol is specified, such as HTTPS.
+The most well known tool to use from the terminal to access a web resource is called CURL. cURL supports HTTPS and performs SSL certificate verification by default when a secure protocol is specified such as HTTPS.
 When cURL connects to a remote server via HTTPS, it will obtain the remote server certificate, then check against its CA certificate store the validity of the remote server to ensure the remote server is the one it claims to be

-So we can install resources that live on the web with cURL and a command line similar to this syntax.
+So we can install resources that lives on the web with Curl and a command line similar to this syntax

 $ curl -sSL https://get.rvm.io | sudo bash -s stable